DM-lab5/distributed-computation-center/README.md

 Install [Docker Compose](https://docs.docker.com/compose/install/) version 1.6.0+

-To start the app run: `docker-compose up`.
+To start the app run: `docker-compose up` is the folder `process-monitoring`.
-To start the app in background run: `docker-compose up -d`.
+After the process is finished run the following in the root folder: `docker-compose up` To start process in background run: `docker-compose up -d`.

 ## Default Behavior